microsoft/promptflow/docs/how-to-guides/deploy-a-flow/deploy-using-dev-server.md

 This is an experimental feature, and may change at any time.
 Learn [more](https://aka.ms/azuremlexperimental).
 :::

-After create a flow and test it properly, the flow can be served as a http endpoint.
+Once you have created and thoroughly tested a flow, you can use it as an HTTP endpoint.

 ::::{tab-set}
 :::{tab-item} CLI